DeanJain/JavaBigdata/GCP.md

  - TCP Proxy : global premium network tier lets you use a single IP address for all users regardless of where they are on the globe, and it will route traffic to the closest instance. should be used for non-HTTPS and non-SSL traffic.

-##### Google Cloud CDN
-- leverages Google's globally distributed edge caches to accelerate content delivery for websites and applications served out of Google Compute Engine.
-- Cloud CDN lowers network latency, offloads origins, and reduces serving costs.
-Once you've set up HTTP(S) Load Balancing, simply enable Cloud CDN with a single checkbox

-##### Google Cloud DNS
-- scalable, reliable and managed authoritative Domain Naming System (DNS) service running on the same infrastructure as Google.
-- It has low latency, high availability and is a cost-effective way to make application and services available to your users.

 #### Subnets

 -  VPC Contains Subnetworks